sw360/capycli/Dependency Detection.md

 (some magic)

-CC Automation uses the NuGet API to retrive meta data about the packages.
+CC Automation uses the NuGet API to retrieve meta data about the packages.
 This meta information also can contain repository meta data like the repository URL and the commit id.
 Only if this information is available, the source code URL can then be created like this: